How to Gain Confidence to Make a Life Change

 Do something to soothe yourself.

 If overwhelm or strong emotions arise, give yourself a break or take a time out to take care of yourself.
 Take some deep breaths.
 Go for a walk.
 Listen to some music.
 Talk to someone you trust.
 Whatever you need to do to safely soothe yourself, be able to think clearly, regain focus, and be present.
-Strong emotions can be motivating or demotivating, and they can also skew judgment.
+Strong emotions can sometimes skew your judgment.
 If possible, make decisions from a neutral feeling state.

 Imagine what the change would look like with as much attention to detail as possible, including what it would feel like once you've met your goals.
 Play through the experience in your mind and really notice how it feels.
 This can help serve as motivation and also gets you in the mindset for moving towards change.

-Now, you might not be able to feel confident in your ability to make a change right away.
-It will take time to change your situation and your outlook, but it is entirely possible to feel good about yourself and your decision to change without looking back with regret.
+Now, it's important to note that you might not be able to feel confident in your ability to make a change right away.
+It can take time to change your situation and your outlook, but it is entirely possible to feel good about yourself and your decision to change without looking back with regret.

 Contact Melanie Lopes, MFT